-The program will process a CSV file containing all the reviews or comments of students regarding various issues within the university.
-The file should be in a simple text format, with each line containing a single review without any special characters.
-Also data should be thoroughly processed before running LDA to have more accuracy in the output.

-Upon execution, the program will read the specified text and perform topic modeling using LDA.
+ization. review without any special characters.
+Also ied to data should be thoroughly processed before running LDA to have more accuracy in the output. herence Upon execution, the program will read the specified text and perform topic modeling specified text and perform topic modeling using LDA.
 The program is designed to return the top 3 topics that have been most frequently discussed in the dataset.